graza/cucumber-eclipse/CONTRIBUTING.md

 * cucumber.eclipse.runner - runs a feature file wrapped up in a JUnit test.
 Initially will depend on the steps integration implementation.
 * cucumber.eclipse.steps.integration - an extension point for plugins that supply a means to deduce a list of all steps defined in a project
 * cucumber.eclipse.steps.jdt - an implementation of the integration extension point that uses Eclipse JDT to find steps.
+* cucumber.eclipse.steps.json - an implementation of the integration extension point that uses a JSON file to find steps.

 Feature:

-* cucumber.eclipse.feature - an Eclipse feature set that includes all of the above plugins.
+* cucumber.eclipse.feature - an Eclipse feature set that includes all of the above plugins except for the runner.

 Releasing
 =========